-PART 3: Repayment of Family Debts
+PART 3: Family Debts to SAHA

 This part contains policies for recovery of monies that have been underpaid by families, and describes the circumstances under which SAHA will offer repayment agreements to families.
 Also discussed are the consequences for failure to make payments in accordance with a repayment agreement.